 It is our experience that these roles have been rarely, if ever, explicitly called for in the digital health projects we have been involved in, unlike expectations in other sectors.
-The WHA Resolution on Digital Health provides the framework and opportunity to bring these disciplines formally to the table in supporting the work Staybinformed who substitute is also in the sectors.
+The WHA Resolution on Digital Health provides the framework and opportunity to bring these disciplines formally to the table in supporting the work of Resteartinfatving appaboa Dgital Health Digital Health Digital Health and solutions.